 Welcome to GDPR Today – your online hub for staying tuned to the (real) life of EU data protection law.
-As you know, every two months we will be publishing statistics showing how the GDPR is being applied across Europe.
-More often, we will be sharing relevant news, from legal guidelines and decisions to data breaches, new codes of conduct, important business developments, and memes.
+As you know, every two months we publish statistics showing how the GDPR is being applied across Europe.
+We also share relevant news, from legal guidelines and decisions to data breaches, new codes of conduct, important business developments, and – of course – memes.

 The content and data presented in this edition was provided by: